 The global startup market is constantly becoming more dispersed and more efficient.
 Companies come from countries all around the globe.
 Tools like AngelList have begun to level the playing field when it comes to “finding” the right companies, allowing individual investors to fish through startups for the next Uber or Facebook.

-Some of the only real clear advantages left are the simplest, and most challenging — doing the research and actually putting in the work to help the companies that you invest in succeed.
+Some of the only real clear advantages left are the simplest, and most challenging: doing your research, then putting in the work to help the companies that you invest in succeed.